-Officials must be satisfied, after reasonable inquiries, that the procurement to be undertaken achieves a value-for-money outcome (4.4).
-To achieve this outcome, relevant entities are required to:
+Officials must be satisfied, after reasonable inquiries, that the procurement to be undertaken achieves a value for money outcome (4.4).
+To achieve this outcome, relevant entities should:

-- encourage competitive and non-discriminatory processes: relevant entities should consider the costs of participating in the procurement when designing a process that is commensurate with the scale, scope and risk of the proposed procurement (5.2), must treat all potential suppliers equitably (5.3), and need to apply procurement processes that provide appropriate opportunities for small and medium enterprises (SMEs) to compete for government business (5.4) - use public resources in an efficient, effective, economical and ethical manner that is not inconsistent with the policies of the Commonwealth (6.1-6.8) - make decisions in an accountable and transparent manner (7.1-7.24) - consider the risks (8.1-8.3) - conduct a process commensurate with the scale and scope of the business requirement (4.4).
+- encourage competitive and non-discriminatory processes: relevant entities should consider the costs of participating in the procurement when designing a process that is commensurate with the scale, scope and risk of the proposed procurement (5.2), must treat all potential suppliers equitably (5.4), and apply procurement processes that provide appropriate opportunities for small and medium enterprises (SMEs) to compete for government business (5.5) - use public resources in an efficient, effective, economical and ethical manner that is not inconsistent with the policies of the Commonwealth (6.1-6.8) - make decisions in an accountable and transparent manner (7.1-7.27) - appropriately consider the risks (8.1-8.4) - conduct a process commensurate with the scale, scope and risk of the procurement and business requirement (4.4, 5.2, 7.2, 8.2).